 Flows S into Fraser, SE of Moose Lake

-George Monro Grant (1835–1902) was secretary to Sanford Fleming during the engineer’s survey of the route for the Canadian Pacific Railway.
+George Monro Grant [1835–1902] was secretary to Sandford Fleming [1827–1915] during the engineer’s survey of the route for the Canadian Pacific Railway.

-When British Columbia entered the Dominion in 1871, preliminary surveys for the promised transcontinental railroad began form east and west.
+When British Columbia entered the Dominion of Canada in 1871, preliminary surveys for the promised transcontinental railroad began from east and west.
 After reading the preliminary reports, chief engineer Fleming decided to travel overland to see the main features of the country with his own eyes.
 He took along his lifelong friend George Munro Grant.
 During this journey, which took him on horseback across the prairies and over the Rocky Mountains by way of Yellowhead Pass, Grant kept a diary, which he published as Ocean to Ocean (London, 1873).
 The book opened the eyes of Canadians to the value of the country’s immense resources.

 Born in Nova Scotia, Grant was ordained as a minister in the Church of Scotland in 1860, and was made moderator of the Presbyterian Church in 1899.
 He was a charter member of the Royal Society of Canada, founded in 1882, and was president of that society in 1901.

 - Grant, George Monro [1835–1902].
 Ocean to Ocean: Sanford Fleming’s expedition through Canada in 1872.
 Being a Diary Kept During a Journey from the Atlantic to the Pacific with the Expedition of the Engineer-in-Chief of the Canadian Pacific and Intercolonial Railways.
 Toronto : James Campbell and Son, 1873.
 Google Books

 - McEvoy, James [1862–1935].
 “Map Showing Yellowhead Pass Route From Edmonton To Tête-Jaune Cache.”
 (1900).
 Natural Resources Canada